 A seller race can be a handicap or a non-handicap.

-The key element to a seller is the winner is offered for auction in the winner’s enclosure post-race.
+The key element for a seller is that the winner is offered for auction in the winner’s enclosure immediately after the race.
 All beaten horses in a seller are available to claim via the same methods outlined for claiming races.

 Auction Races

-These races are restricted to cheaper horses and the conditions of the race will dictate the price limit of the horses that are permitted to enter.
-Weights carried by horses are determined by the sales price of the individual horse.
+These races are restricted to cheaper horses, and the conditions of the race dictate the price limit for the horses permitted to enter.
+The sales price of the individual horse determines the weights carried by horses.

 Sales Races

-These are normally quite valuable races and they are limited to horses bought at a particular auction sale (such as Tattersalls).
+These usually are quite valuable races, and they are limited to horses bought at a particular auction sale (such as Tattersalls).

-The weight carried in these races is dictated by how much was paid for the horse, the lower the price tag the lower weight they will carry in the race.
+The weight carried in these races is determined by the amount paid for the horse; the lower the price tag, the lower the weight they will carry in the race.

-These races are particularly common for horses bought as yearlings and then racing as 2-year-olds.
+These races are widespread for horses bought as yearlings and then racing as 2-year-olds.

 Median Races

-These are also races for horses bought at a particular sale, normally again this is on the cheaper end of the scale.
+These are also races for horses bought at a particular sale, typically on the lower end of the scale.

-It is worked out by calculating the median price of a sire’s offspring at the sales; this average price determined which horses are eligible to run.
-Horses who were sold for not more than the median price than the value of the race conditions are eligible to run.
+It is worked out by calculating the median price of a sire’s offspring at the sales; this average price determines which horses are eligible to run.
+Horses that were sold for not more than the median price of the race conditions are eligible to run.

 Novice Race

-A novice race is open to both maiden horses, as well as those that have won up to 2 races (or raced a number of times).
+A novice race is open to both maiden horses, as well as those that have won up to 2 races (or raced some times).
 Previous winners are usually required to carry a weight penalty based on the individual race conditions.

 Horses are no longer eligible for some novice events once they have raced more than a specified number of times.